 Due to the legal status of the person, it may lead to this process at the site of the plant, and also a calculation of the completed technician.

 This example shows that unfortunately, NMT can produce bad translations too.
 As I mentioned before, the ratio of good and bad NMT output you will face in a project always depends on the circumstances.
 Another weak point of NMT is that it currently cannot handle the terminology directly and it acts as a kind of “black box” with no option to directly influence the results.

 The Bottom Line

 Neural Machine Translation is a promising new technology which can be used as a powerful productivity tool for language service providers and translation buyers.
 By applying the right engine to the right project, translators can get good or usable NMT hits where a fuzzy match would not provide any suggestion.
 On the other hand, as a new technology, NMT has its restrictions and childhood troubles.
 The best way to check if NMT is something for you is to give it a try.
 Or feel free to come back in two weeks when it’s changed again.
-Memsource users are in the lucky position to be able to choose from a wide range of MT providers, including Globalese MT and Globalese Neural Machine Translation.
+Memsource users are in the lucky position to be able to choose from a wide range of MT providers, including Globalese and the Globalese NMT engine soon.